carlhenrikrolf/microtonOS/README.md

 The advanced settings should be
 - Channels I/O: 2, 2

+A summary of sound tools is available [here](learn/linux_sound.md).

 To use MIDI over bluetooth, start blueman and search for devices.
 (To pair a mac with the pi through bluetooth midi: 1.
 On Mac, advertise bluetooth midi with Audio Midi Setup or Surge XT.
 2. On Raspberry Pi, search devices on blueman and trust the Mac.
 3. On Raspberry Pi, connect to the Mac.
 4. On both, approve the pairing.)
+Bluetooth works great with MIDI but not always great with audio as it struggles with delays for example.
 To send audio over the network, install [Sonobus](https://sonobus.net/linux.html).
 At the time of writing, the following commands were sufficient:
 ```bash